Famous Birthdays·September 17·Earl Van Dorn

 Biography

-Earl Van Dorn was a figure of antebellum military ambition and Civil War infamy.
+Earl Van Dorn was shot and killed at his headquarters in Spring Hill, Tennessee, in 1863 by a doctor who claimed Van Dorn had an affair with his wife.
 Born in Mississippi in 1820, he graduated from West Point and fought with distinction in the Mexican-American War.
-As a U.S. Army officer on the Texas frontier, he led campaigns against the Comanche, actions for which he was praised.
-When his home state seceded, he resigned his commission and became a Confederate major general.
-Van Dorn was a bold and aggressive cavalry commander, but his record was mixed.
-He suffered significant defeats at the Battles of Pea Ridge and Corinth, failures that tarnished his reputation.
-His military career, however, was not ended on the battlefield.
-In 1863, at his headquarters in Spring Hill, Tennessee, he was shot and killed by a local doctor who claimed Van Dorn had an affair with his wife.
-His death, more a tabloid scandal than a war story, cemented his legacy as a talented but troubled officer whose personal passions proved as dangerous as the enemy's guns.
+As a U.S. Army officer on the Texas frontier, he led campaigns against the Comanche.
+When Mississippi seceded, he resigned his commission and became a Confederate major general.
+Van Dorn suffered significant defeats at the Battles of Pea Ridge and Corinth.
+His death, more a tabloid scandal than a war story, sealed his legacy as a talented but troubled officer.

 #1 When Earl Was Born